FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/ouya.md

 What drew you into wanting to know more about the organization?
 How did you/your group decide on and agree?

+The Ouya was a popular crowdfunded game console that seemed quite promising.
+However, it has gained little attention over the years.
+We wish to know more about Ouya Inc, and any troubles it may have had.

 ## Organizational Details